2024 Kapapahuliau Grant Program Recipients

 NHO: Paepae o Heʻeia

-Paepae o Heʻeia and Kākoʻo ʻŌiwi will employ indigenous Hawaiian aquacultural and agricultural management strategies and solutions to address and mitigate climate change-related challenges in Heʻeia, Oʻahu.
-Project activities will include flood mitigation through invasive vegetation removal, native plant restoration to improve groundwater recharge, and coastal erosion mitigation through fishpond wall restoration.
+Paepae o Heʻeia and Kākoʻo ʻŌiwi will implement Native Hawaiian aquacultural and agricultural management strategies to address and mitigate challenges posed by extreme weather events in Heʻeia, Oʻahu.
+Project activities will include flood mitigation through the removal of invasive vegetation and development of loʻi kalo (taro ponds), restoration of native plants to enhance groundwater recharge, and coastal erosion mitigation through the restoration of fishpond walls.
+Project will also enhance food security for Native Hawaiian communities.

 Hoʻokele (NHO Grant-Maker) Named for the helmsman or navigator of a canoe, Hoʻokele applicants are those who have the administrative capacity and experience to provide financial and technical assistance to sub-recipient NHOs (sub-recipient NHOs must meet the same eligibility requirements as recipient NHOs) from underserved or disadvantaged communities that need assistance but often lack the administrative capacity to be successful in a competitive grant environment.